SecretFoundation/SecretHogwarts/README.md

 - **1 telescope:** ask questions to help gather insights
 - **1 set brass scales:** metrics

-Students may also bring, if they desire, an owl 🦉 OR a cat 🐈 OR a toad 🐸
+Students may also bring, if they desire, an 🦉 owl OR a 🐈 cat OR a 🐸 toad.

 # FaunaDB with Magic Authentication (featuring Next.js)